Rules and Regulations

 No matter who pitches the film, we do require that a Director and a Writer be attached to the project by the time you pitch.

-If you have pitched without a Producer attached and you are selected to move forward, you will need to secure a Producer no later than January 14, 2017.
+If you have pitched without a Producer attached and you are selected to move forward, you will need to secure a Producer no later than the Production Meeting in mid January 2018.

 Video Pitch Guidelines